COMPLETE MAGNESIUM SUPPORT

 The second line of treatment, often given simultaneously and/or immediately after treatment with antibiotics, is probiotics.
 In milder cases of SIBO, antibiotics may be skipped altogether in favor of a probiotic course of treatment.

-Probiotics of varying strains have been used for treating SIBO, but the more successful varieties I have found to be effective are:
+Probiotics of varying strains have been used for treating SIBO, but the more successful varieties found to be effective are:

 • Lactobacillus plantarum 299v which is in Metagenics Ultra Flora GI Regulate.
 The other ingredient is partially hydrolyzed Guar Gum (PHGG) - a water-soluble, prebiotic, FDA-approved dietary fiber.